 James Bond just can’t get enough of Istanbul with three 007 movies having now been filmed here.
 ‘From Russia With Love‘ (1963) (below) was the beginning of the secret agents love affair with the city as two busty belly dancers sweated it out in the name of

-Bond and his accomplice Tatiana board the Orient Express (above left) on platform 1 at Sirkeci station.
+Bond and his accomplice Tatiana board the Orient Express (above) on platform 1 at Sirkeci station.
 This station also fills in as Belgrade station where Bond sends a message to ‘M’ and Zagreb station where he is contacted by fake agent Grant.
-It was also not surprisingly the setting for ‘Murder On The Orient Express’ (above right & below left) in 1974 but wasn’t actually shot in Turkey as France was used instead.
+It was also not surprisingly the setting for ‘Murder On The Orient Express’ in 1974 but wasn’t actually shot in Turkey as France was used instead.

 Topkapi Palace Museum is very much part of the tourist trail and is usually packed.
 This place played host to Peter Ustinov and co in the 1964 film ‘Topkapi‘ (below) in which they attempt to steal an emerald-encrusted dagger.
 You even get scanned on the way in which is presumably to stop anyone trying to repeat the antics of that movie.